WJFB: History

-The station signed on the air before July 1987, broadcasting on UHF channel 66.
+The station signed on the air on July 8, 1987, broadcasting on UHF channel 66.
 Prior to the digital television transition, WJFB aired programming from different networks over the years, including The Weather Channel, American Independent Network, America One, The Military Channel, Shop at Home Network, ShopNBC, Jewelry Television, Youtoo TV and Pursuit Channel.
 The station also broadcast several local sports events and regional sports through America One.
 These included local auto racing, local high school football, University of Tennessee at Martin (UT Martin) football and basketball, Cincinnati Reds baseball (by way of SportsChannel Cincinnati) and Showtime All-Star Wrestling.
 The station also broadcast the Lebanon Christmas Parade for several years before it moved to local public access channels.
-The station once aired a morning news program, TV 66 Morning Report Live, hosted by the station's then-owner Joe F. Bryant, which aired weekdays from 7:00 a.m. to 7:30 a.m.
+The station once aired a morning news program, TV 66 Morning Report Live, hosted by the station's then-owner Joe F. Bryant, which aired weekdays from 7 to 7:30 a.m.
 It featured news headlines as well as weather forecasts, traffic reports, local sports, and telephone calls from viewers.
-Bryant's terminal illness led to the cancellation of the program; he died on October 10, 2011.
+Bryant's terminal illness led to the cancellation of the program, as he died on October 10, 2011.
 WJFB continued to be operated by his surviving family members.
 Local church services, the main locally originated programming, were also aired on Sunday mornings on the main channel until August 31, 2014, when they also moved to the cable-only access channels.

-On February 4, 2013, WJFB reduced Jewelry Television programming on its main subchannel to an hour per day from 10:00 a.m. to 11:00 a.m., since the network was available 24 hours a day on Nashville/Lebanon area cable providers and was considered a secondary affiliation.
+On February 4, 2013, WJFB reduced Jewelry Television programming on its main subchannel to an hour per day from 10 to 11 a.m., since the network was available 24 hours a day on Nashville/Lebanon area cable providers and was considered a secondary affiliation.
 The station then relied on America One for all of its programming.
 (Jewelry Television was still listed in the internet and electronic programming guides as broadcasting 24 hours a day until about mid-April 2013, when the information was updated to feature only America One programming on WJFB.)

 On September 1, 2014, WJFB became an affiliate of the Pursuit Channel.
 WJFB broadcast its programming around the clock except on Saturday mornings when it aired educational and informational (E/I) programming through America One (and later Youtoo TV as of January 2015) to help meet Federal Communications Commission (FCC) requirements.
 America One programming was still carried full-time on WJFB's second digital subchannel until it merged with Youtoo TV in September 2014.
-Programming from Youtoo TV was also broadcast on WJFB's second digital subchannel until April 1, 2015, when the affiliation was discontinued and replaced with an Standard-definition television (SD) simulcast of the main channel.
+Programming from Youtoo TV was also broadcast on WJFB's second digital subchannel until April 1, 2015, when the affiliation was discontinued and replaced with a standard-definition television (SD) simulcast of the main channel.